dopu2k16/dopu2k16.github.io/_pages/about.md

 development (Python, Node.js, Jenkins CI/CD, Kubernetes, Docker, SonarQube)and delivering end-to-end ML (Pandas, Numpy, Seaborn, Tensorflow) PoC to customers for commodity code prediction, master data record categorisation, and automatic labelling of web documents using doc2vec and clustering.
-Prior to coming to Germany, I worked as Research Engineer at IIT Kanpur in India for 1 year.
+Prior to coming to Germany, I worked as Research Scholar at IIT Kanpur in India for 1 year.

 Being industrious, determined, smart and passionate, I am always excited to take on new challenges and pursue new learning opportunities.